huntdatacenter/docs/docs/working-in-your-lab/workbench/installation.md

 # Installation

-**This guide will help you to connect with your lab workbench over a web browser.**
+**This guide will help you to connect with your lab Workbench over a web browser.**

 ::: warning Requirements

 - Working VPN and SSH as configured in our [Getting started](/getting-started/) guide.
-- Key and certificate as described in the key transfer section of our [workbench introduction](/working-in-your-lab/workbench/) page.
+- Key and certificate as described in the key transfer section of our [Workbench introduction](/working-in-your-lab/workbench/) page.

 :::